born and raised in Stuttgart, works and lives in Munich since 2012.

 Engagements as an opera singer (baritone) led him to houses and festivals such as the Salzburg Festival, the Festspielhaus Baden-Baden, the Staatsoper Stuttgart, the Badisches Staatstheater Karlsruhe, the Nationaltheater Mannheim, to the Bayreuth Baroque Festival, to the Opera Festival Schloss Glatt, to the Gasteig Munich, Konzerthaus Karlsruhe, Liederhalle Stuttgart and many others.

-On the opera stage Tibor Brouwer could be seen in roles such as Papageno (The Magic Flute), Silvio (Pagliacci), Malatesta (Don Pasquale), Guglielmo (Così fan tutte), Herr Fluth (The Merry Wives of Windsor), later also in dramatic roles such as Tomski (Queen of Spades), Alfio (Cavalleria rusticana) or Scarpia (Tosca).
+On the opera stage Tibor Brouwer could be seen in roles such as Papageno (The Magic Flute), Silvio (Pagliacci), Malatesta (Don Pasquale), Guglielmo (Così fan tutte), Herr Fluth (The Merry Wives of Windsor), later also in dramatic roles such as Tomski (Queen of Spades) or Alfio (Cavalleria rusticana).
 A central opera in his repertoire is Mozart’s Don Giovanni; in addition to numerous performances as Masetto and Leporello, he embodied the title role in more than 90 performances, most recently in 2016 at the Theater für Niedersachsen.

 Tibor Brouwer has worked with renowned conductors such as Jaques Delacôte, Justin Brown, Alicja Mounk, Alexander Soddy, Werner Seitzer, Holger Speck, Jörg Halubek or Pavel Baleff and directors such as Sebastian Nübling, Knut Weber, Georg Köhl, Marcus Everding, Bruno Klimek, Georg Blüml, Robert Tannenbaum, Achim Thorwald and Dominique Mentha.